poweradmin/poweradmin-docs/docs/user-guide/dns-templates.md

 - **Changes are immediate** - template application happens instantly when you save the change
 - **SOA records are handled specially** - existing serial numbers are preserved and incremented appropriately

-### How PowerAdmin Tracks Template Records
+### How Poweradmin Tracks Template Records

-PowerAdmin maintains a database table (`records_zone_templ`) that tracks which DNS records were created from templates.
+Poweradmin maintains a database table (`records_zone_templ`) that tracks which DNS records were created from templates.
 This allows the system to:

 - Identify which records can be safely replaced during template updates
 - Preserve manually added records during template changes